Near Horizon of 5D Rotating Black Holes from 2D Perspective: 2D View of 5D Extremal Rotating Black Holes

 \section{2D View of 5D Extremal Rotating Black Holes}

-In this section, we study the 5D Extremal Rotating Black Holes (ERBH) from the 2D perspective.
+In this section, we want study the 5D ERBH from the 2D perspective.
 The next section is devoted to calculating the conserved charges and central charge following Castro and Larsen \cite{CL}.
-All of the steps and arguments are similar to \cite{CL} so we do not give the details.
-By using the reduction we will show both of the gauge fields in 2D, associated to two rotating coordinates, play the same role in studying the asymptotic symmetry and the AdS$_2$/CFT$_1$ correspondence.
-This is the 2D evidence for the arguments in \S\ref{5DERBH} where explained that one should consider the boundary conditions such that both of the rotating coordinates are of the same order.
+The steps and arguments are similar to \cite{CL} so we do not give all the details.
+By using the reduction we will show both of the gauge fields in 2D, associated to two rotating coordinates, play the same role in studying the asymptotic symmetry and the AdS/CFT correspondence.
+This is the 2D evidence for the arguments reviewed in \S\ref{5DERBH}.